sourcebots/volunteer-docs/content/guides/kit-debugging.md

 ### Running code directly

-It can be useful to run code directly, rather than using the start button.
+It can be useful to run code directly, rather than under the `runusb` service.
+This will run the code as the user that you are logged in as, and outside of the `systemd-nspawn` container that `runusb` executes them in.

 - Before starting, you will probably want to stop the `runusb` service.
 This stops multiple versions of the code executing simultaneously.
 - Stop runusb: `sudo systemctl stop runusb`
 - When the usb drive is plugged in, it is mounted by `usbmount` as `/media/usb0`, `/media/usb1`, `/media/usb2`, etc.
 - You can run the code using python: `python3 main.py`
-    - The start button will need to be pressed in order to start the code, it will flash as usual once the program has started.
+    - The start button will probably need to be pressed in order to start the code, it will flash as usual once the program has started.
+An exception to this is if the code has the `wait_for_start_button=False`, in this case, the code will start executing immediately.
     - The logs that would usually appear under runusb are printed to the console (stdout).

 Sometimes when running code directly, you may find it helpful to restart `robotd`: `sudo systemctl restart robotd`